maybe-just-maybe

 expects a Maybe.

-with any argument will always return a Maybe Number
+Calling safeDouble with any argument will always return a Maybe Number.
+If it is

 values allow the applied functions to assume that they will only be applied when the